Quantization of Lie bialgebras revisited: A construction of Hopf algebras

+where, to keep its size reasonable, $\otimes$'s and indexes are dropped and $\id$'s are denoted by $|$. \end{rem}

-\begin{rem} Let $\D_{univ}$ be the universal braided monoidal categories with a chosen cocommutative coalgebra: the objects of $\D_{univ}$ are tensor powers of the coalgebra, the morphisms can be visualised as parentesised braids with strands attached non-bijectively at the bottom.
-One can show that for any Hopf algebra $H$ in any braided monoidal category $\C$ there is an $M$-adapded functor $F:\D_{univ}\to\C$ (where $M\in\D_{univ}$ is the coalgebra) such that $H=F(M\otimes M)$ as a Hopf algebra, and also that $F$ is unique up to an isomorphism.
+\begin{rem} Let $\D_{univ}$ be the universal braided monoidal category with a chosen cocommutative coalgebra: the objects of $\D_{univ}$ are tensor powers of the coalgebra, the morphisms can be visualized as parenthesized braids with strands attached non-bijectively at the bottom.
+One can show that for any Hopf algebra $H$ in any braided monoidal category $\C$ there is an $M$-adapted functor $F:\D_{univ}\to\C$ (where $M\in\D_{univ}$ is the coalgebra) such that $H=F(M\otimes M)$ as a Hopf algebra, and also that $F$ is unique up to an isomorphism.

 This gives us a description/construction of the braided (or ordinary) PROP of braided (or ordinary) Hopf algebras as the universal braided (or symmetric) category $\C_{univ}$ admitting a $M$-adapted functor $F_{univ}:\D_{univ}\to\C_{univ}$ (i.e.\ such that any $M$-adapted functor $F:\D_{univ}\to \C$ factors via $F_{univ}$ through a strict braided (or symmetric) monoidal functor $\C_{univ}\to\C$). \end{rem}